ohueter/normalize-git-branch-name/README.md

 2. Replace slashes by dashes.
 3. Remove trailing dashes.
 4. Delete all characters other than `[a-zA-Z0-9-]`.
-5. Truncate to 64 characters.w
+5. Truncate to 64 characters.

 ## Inputs